 In the evening we walked down to the Asiatique nightmarket using the same route as earlier in the day. (read about arriving at the Ramada Plaza)

-We went past the road that led to Wat Ratcha Singkorn and continued down the road to where we could see the Asiatique Ferris wheel standing against the evening sky.
+To get to the Asiatique Nightmarket we went past the road that led to Wat Ratcha Singkorn and continued down the road to where we could see the Asiatique Ferris wheel standing against the evening sky.

 The sun was just beginning to set and the sky was lighting up nicely, most of the threatening clouds had gone.